carltonj2000/docker-old/README.md

 * Contains tools that are not in a repository and are rsync'ed to the `mounts` and the `docker` directory.
-* The `docker` directory contains _HARD_ links to the caddy web server stored in the tools directory.
+* The `docker` directory contains _HARD_ links to the caddy web server stored in the `tools` directory.
+* Run `yarn link-caddy` in the `scripts` directory to setup the caddy links.

-The `./web/docker` and `./web/mounts` separate because:
+The `./web/docker` and `./web/mounts` are separate because:

 * Digital Ocean had an issues auto restarting docker containers on reboot from a mounted drive.
-* The DO issue is resolved when the docker files is on the booting host.
+* The DO issue is resolved by having the docker files on the booting host file system.
-* A mounted file system was used on DO so that switching droplets would involve less work (clone the `./web/docker` repository and mount a drive containing `./web/mounts`).
+* A mounted file system was used on DO so that switching droplets would involve less work (clone the `./web/docker` repository, mount a drive containing `./web/mounts` and run the utilities in `./web/tools/` to setup the environment).

 The docker file can point to `home1` while new code is developed in `home2` and when development is done in `home2` the docker file can point to the new home.

-In the `./web/docker/home` use the following command to start up a home server.
+In `./web/docker` execute the following commands to start the home server.

 ```
-docker-compose -f docker-compose.yml -f home/docker-compose.parent.yml up
+make build
+make up
 ```

 The home setup has the home web sites and the digital ocean web site.